13 Relationship Statistics [New 2024 Data]

 • The likelihood of divorce increases with a larger age gap.
 Couples with a 20-year age difference face a 95% likelihood of divorce.
 This drops to 39% for those with a 10-year gap and 18% for a 5-year difference.

-At the Bedbible Research Center we’ve previously looking into long distance relationship statistics, and the below findings draw on this research.
+At the Bedbible Research Center, we’ve previously looked into long distance relationship statistics, and the below findings draw on this research.

 • 58% of long-distance relationships work out, while 42% fail.